How to Utilise Instagram for Business

 You can always re-adjust your targeting by using more hashtags that are relevant to a particular gender, for instance, there are lots of hashtags on female empowerment like #girlboss.
 You can even change the type of imagery used to suit a particular gender more.
 Just be careful not to assume the use of pink will resonate with girls and blue will resonate with boys.
 Like with everything you post, make sure you do your research and see what works best.

-The Dangerous of Data Segregation
+The Dangers of Data Segregation

 Be careful not to silo your data as well.